 If you’re a recording artist, consider recording more singles and EPs, or put together demo packages as free downloads.

 Try something new and different.
 Talk to a stranger.
-Make some phone calls to old friends.
-Go to a meetup group you’ve never been to before.
+Call up old friends.
+Go to a Meetup group you’ve never been to before.

 10. Travel or Take Road Trips